 It takes a lot of water to produce the food we eat, the energy we use and all the things that we buy.
 Use our water saving tips below to reduce your water use by using less gasoline.
 You’ll find lots of ways to shrink your water footprint.

-Drive less and use less gasoline.
-You’ll also save water.
+Drive less.
+You’ll save gas and you’ll also save water.
 It takes about 3/4 of a gallon of water to extract, refine and transport the gas used to drive one mile.
 The average person in the US drives 37 miles per day.

 Keep your vehicle properly maintained and your tires properly inflated.
 Your car will run more efficiently and use less fuel.